 The Honorary Consulate General of the Kingdom of Morocco for the region of New England was recognized in June, 2004.
 The Consulate’s mission is to promote trade, tourism and investment, as well as cultural and educational links between New England and the Kingdom of Morocco.

-Important Note about Passports and Visas:
+Important Note about Passports, Visas and other official documents:

 The Kingdom of Morocco is a constitutional monarchy, with the King as the chief of state, and the prime minister as the head of government.
 The capital is Rabat and its largest commercial center is Casablanca.
 Morocco has 36 million people, mostly Arab-Berbers and Sunni Muslims.
 The official languages are Arabic and Berber, with French often used in business, government and diplomacy.